renatoathaydes/spock-reports/README.md

 ## News

 * 01st of November 2014 - Bug fix release, 1.2.1.
-Fixed problems with bad-behaving Specification setup methods and removed usage of some Groovy features to allow running spock-reports with any recent JDK version.
+Fixed problems with bad-behaving Specification setup methods and removed usage of some Groovy features to allow running spock-reports with any recent JDK 7 or 8 version.
 * 3rd of August 2014 - Release of version 1.2!
 This release includes full support for @Unroll, amongst other small improvements.
 * 3rd of July 2014 - After a long delay, I have finally published the 1.1 release on a public repo, thanks to @JayStGelais